Jack and Margaret Redden Fund for the Improvement of Undergraduate Instruction

 Faculty members may obtain applications from the Foundation office or on line.
 The grants may be used for anything that improves undergraduate instruction: software, equipment, guest speakers, conference registration, teaching materials, etc. Once the applications are completed, they go through a prioritizing process, first by the Department Chair, secondly by the Dean, and finally by the VPAA.
 The Foundation funds as many grants as possible based on the decisions of the VPAA.

-Applications are available for Fiscal Year 2014.
-Just click on the link below.
-A hard copy of the completed applicaton must be submitted.
-Deadline to submit applications is April 10, 2013.
+Applications will be available for Fiscal Year 2015 beginning February 1, 2014.
 You may contact April Marchuk, EIU Executive Assistant at 217-581-7380 or firstname.lastname@example.org for more information.